 By comparison, if you take out a £250,000 capital repayment mortgage over 25 years, you will have paid off the mortgage fully at the end of the term if you make all your repayments.

-You can also get ‘part and part’ mortgages, which are a combination of both repayment and interest only mortgages.
+You can also get ‘part and part’ mortgages, which are a combination of both repayment and interest-only mortgages.
+Find out more in our guide What is an interest-only mortgage?.

 When you get to the end of your mortgage term and it’s an interest-only deal, here’s what happens: